copasi/model_replicator/UserManual.md

 **Number of replicates and connectivity**

-*sbmodelr* creates more than one copy of the base model, organized as arbitrary connections, a 2D rectangular matrix, or a 3D cuboid array.
+*sbmodelr* creates more than one copy of the base model, organized as a 2D rectangular matrix, a 3D cuboid array, or a set of units with arbitrary connections.
 The number of units created is specified with 1, 2 or 3 numbers after the base model filename.

-*2D Rectangular matrices* are created with two numbers specifying the number of rows and columns of the matrix.
+- *2D Rectangular matrices* are created with two numbers specifying the number of rows and columns of the matrix.
 The command `sbmodelr basemodel.cps 3 5` creates 15 units organized as a matrix with 3 rows and 5 columns.
 If interactions are specified (see below) then they will be between neighboring units (left, right, top and bottom for the "bulk" units, while only 3 other units at the edges, and only 2 other units in the corners).
 Note that this topology *is not* toroidal.